nabil2i/hngx-stage2/DOCUMENTATION.md

 ## Local setup

 To set up the project in a development environment, follow the following instructions:
-* Create a python virtual environment
+* Create a python virtual environment and activate it
 * Go into your working directory and clone the project repository
 ```bash
 git clone https://github.com/nabil2i/hngx-stage2.git